TheMatjaz/SQLiteCls/README.md

 Additional wrappers are available as a utility, including extraction of a list of tables, extraction of the list of columns of a `SELECT` query, commit, rollback, start of a transaction, check if the DB is in memory and if it's empty.
+Executions of SQL script files is also made easy.

 Example usage